 We believe our market opportunity is significant, and we are focused on continuing to make disciplined investments in our long-term revenue and profitability potential.
-We believe it is critical to scale across all organizational functions, including our sales and marketing organization, in order to capture this opportunity.
-Investments we make in our sales and marketing organization will occur in advance of experiencing the benefits from such investments, and it may be difficult for us to determine if we are efficiently allocating resources within the organization.
-Our revenue growth potential is dependent on the effectiveness of such investments and the continued refinement of our go-to-market strategies.
+We believe it is critical to scale across all organizational functions in order to capture this opportunity.
+Investments we make in our research and development and sales and marketing organizations will occur in advance of experiencing the benefits from such investments, and it may be difficult for us to determine if we are efficiently allocating resources.
+Our revenue growth potential is dependent on the effectiveness of such investments, which include the development of new product features and enhancements, and the continued refinement of our go-to-market strategies, including our accelerated shift to a consumption-oriented sales model for Confluent Cloud.
 To navigate more challenging macroeconomic conditions, we intend to take a disciplined approach in investing to grow our business to take advantage of our expansive market opportunity while also optimizing for improvements in profitability, margins, and cash flow, including by streamlining our operating expenses.